 - Audition round:

 Songs longer than these limits will be faded out when the limit is reached.
-If the contestant wishes a song to be faded out early, he/she must indicate so to the Karaoke staff either by placing the microphone back on the stand and bowing to the audience, or giving the "engine shutdown" (hand across the throat) signal.
+If the contestant wishes a song to be faded out early, they must indicate so to the Karaoke Staff either by placing the microphone back on the stand and bowing to the audience, or giving the "engine shutdown" (hand across the throat) signal.

 Contestants must provide their own music.
-You can either upload your song when you enter online, or bring it either in audio CD format or as an MP3 on a USB flash drive.
-No portable music players, MDs, or cassettes are allowed.
+You can either upload your song when you enter online or bring it in either audio CD format or as an MP3 on a USB flash drive.
+No phones, portable music players, MDs, or cassettes are allowed.
 Audio tracks with vocals are allowed for the Hybrid competition, but karaoke versions are strongly recommended.
-You may lose points in Vocal Performance if the judges cannot hear your voice, rather than the original artists.
+You will lose points in Vocal Performance if the judges cannot hear your voice.

 We will make a reasonable effort to return your CD or USB to you, but we are not responsible for lost or forgotten CDs/USBs.
 It is the responsibility of the contestant to claim their CD/USB after the contest!
 Unclaimed CDs and USBs will be available in the Karaoke Lounge until the end of the convention.

-Contestants must provide their own song lyrics, if needed.
-Song lyrics must be the original lyrics from the original version of the song (the exception being Filks).
+Contestants must provide their own song lyrics if needed for auditions.
+Song lyrics must be the original lyrics from the original version of the song.

 Contestants may not sing a cappella style—you must have a backing track.

-Songs must be in their original format as on the released CD and may not be edited, cropped, remixed, or otherwise altered by the contestant or other party in any way.
-Remixes that have appeared on an officially released CD (for example, one of the many different remixes by Ayumi Hamasaki) are acceptable.
+Songs must be in their original format and may not be edited, remixed, or otherwise altered by the contestant or other party in any way.

-Contestants will be assigned a numerical score by each judge based on vocal/singing performance, and showmanship/presentation.
-In addition, "Coolness Points" can be earned.
-Coolness Points can be earned for anything which, simply, in the judge's determination, is cool, and can add an additional bonus to the score.
-The scores from each judge are then tallied to come up with a total score for the contestant.
+Contestants will be assigned a numerical score by each judge based on vocal performance and showmanship.
+In addition, "Bonus Points" can be earned.
+Bonus Points can be earned for anything which, in the judge's determination, is exemplary.
+The scores from each judge are added together to come up with a total score for the contestant.

 All decisions made by the judges are final.